michaelvoliotis07/michaelvoliotis07.github.io/soundwave/README.md

 - Takes `argv[2]` and `argv[3]` as start and end seconds.
 - Builds a tiny command array for the effect name and parameters.
-- Calls the same effect function as the full-file mode, but with `dj_mode = 1` and start/end frames.
+- Calls the same effect function as the full-file mode, but with `dj_mode = 1` and start/end seconds (which will leater be converted to feames inside its dj_fanction).

-Think of it as SoundWave **sneaking in to tweak the volume while you’re not looking**.

 #### 3. `main()`